nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 `list`<br>

 <div class="span" class="alert alert-success">
-:bulb: <b>Tip:</b> Use this command to revert back to the original list after performing the `find` command to shorten the list displayed.
+:bulb: <b>Tip:</b> Use this command to revert back to the original list after performing the <code>find</code> command to shorten the list displayed.
 </div>

 * `list`